pic

 Packages Commonly Type-Annotate Function Arguments

 For instance, suppose a function that computes the revenue of a theater via nr_tickets * price.
 Importantly, the operator * in Julia not only implements product of numbers, but also concatenates words when applied to expressions with type String.
-Without type-annotations, the function could potentially be misused.
-This is exemplified in the first tab below, with the second tab precluding this possibility by asserting types.
+Without type-annotations, the function could potentially be misused, as exemplified in the first tab below.
+The second tab precludes this possibility by asserting types.

 revenue1(nr_tickets, price) = nr_tickets * price